-Although papers are invited on all areas of economics, there will be one Plenary Session with Invited Speakers on the topic of Finance and the Macroeconomics of Environmental Policies
+Although papers are invited on all areas of economics, there will be one Plenary Session with Invited Speakers on the topic of Emerging Economies During and After the Great Recession.

 Suggestions for Organized Sessions are encouraged.
 An Organized Session is one planned in its entirety by a Session Organizer and submitted to the conference organizers as a complete package.
 Session organizers must provide the following details: